digital-asset/daml/docs/source/support/overview.rst

 Integration Components
 ......................

-DAML Drivers and Participant Nodes share a lot of components between infrastructures.
-These shared components, which are used to build a DAML integration with an underlying infrastructure, are called the Integration Components, or sometimes the :doc:`/daml-integration-kit/index`.
+DAML Drivers and Participant Nodes share a lot of components between underlying DLTs or Databases.
+These shared components are called the Integration Components, or sometimes the :doc:`/daml-integration-kit/index`.

 Ledger API
 ..........